We have moved!

-Changes made on your Cloud environments will show up in the Umbraco Cloud portal, where you will be able to see what files has been added/changed and by who the changes where made.
+Changes made on your Cloud environments will show up in the Umbraco Cloud portal, where you will be able to see what files have been added/changed and by whom the changes were made.

-Once it's done the changes will have been applied to the Cloud environment next in line.
-If you have more Cloud environment, simply follow the same procedure to deploy the changes all the way up to your Live site.
+Once it's done, the changes will be deployed to the next Cloud environment.
+If you have more Cloud environments, follow the same procedure to deploy the changes up to your Live site.

-When you deploy from i.e. your Development environment to your Live environment, any changes made on the Live environment will be merged back into the Development environment.
+When you deploy from i.e. your Development environment to your Live environment, any changes made to the Live environment will be merged back into the Development environment.

 Here are the auto-magical steps Umbraco Cloud goes through when you hit the "Deploy changes to .." button:

 - Before pushing your changes from the source environment, the engine running Umbraco Cloud - Umbraco Deploy - looks for changes in the repository on the target environment

 - If changes are found, Umbraco Deploy merges the changes from the target environment into the repository on the source environment.